Bookmark and Share

 Communications

 The international dialing code for New Caledonia is +687.
-The New Caledonia Post and Telecommunications Office (OPT) has about 50 branches and provides postal service, mobile, landline and internet telecommunications service, including payphone.
+The New Caledonia Post and Telecommunications Office (OPT) has about 50 branches and provides postal service, mobile, landline and internet telecommunications service including payphones.
 Internet cafes exist in larger towns and hotels often provide an internet connection.
-Both options can be expensive, but hotel connections usually more so.
+Both options can be expensive, but hotels usually more so.

 Duty-free

-Visitors to New Caledonia who are over 17 years are subject to the following duty free allowances: one liter of spirits, two liters of wine, 50ml perfume, 500gm coffee, 100gm tea, 200 cigarettes or 250gm of tobacco.
+Visitors to New Caledonia who are over 17 years of age are subject to the following duty free allowances: one liter of spirits, two liters of wine, 50 ml of perfume, 500 gm of coffee, 100 gm of tea, 200 cigarettes or 250 gm of tobacco.

 Tourist Office